0xedward/neuralyzer/README.md

 # Neuralyzer

+Neuralyzer is a Chrome extension that clears the cache, cookies, localStorage and sessionStorage on the tab you are currently on.
+The extension can be activated by clicking the extension icon on your browser toolbar or by right-clicking the page you are on and selecting the extension's menu item.

+This extension is useful when you don't trust the security or privacy of the website you are currently on.
+For example, running the extension before leaving a site will help if you want to ensure you have logged out of a site or prevent a site from tracking you across visits.

+Here are some other examples, with some assumptions made about the site you are currently on:
+- You can use this extension to clear your session to render [CSRF](https://owasp.org/www-community/attacks/csrf) useless
+- You can use this extension to clear first party tracking cookies
+- You can use this extension to clear your cache to prevent [cache fingerprinting](https://www.usenix.org/system/files/sec19fall_shusterman_prepub.pdf)
+- You can use this extension to clear localStorage to help prevent [evercookies](https://en.wikipedia.org/wiki/Evercookie)

 ## Installing extension from repo
 1. Download this repo as a ZIP file from GitHub.
 2. Unzip the file.
 The unzipped folder is likely named `neuralyzer-main`